IsaHu-dev/Calorie-Mind/README.md

 - Set the build packs to Python and NodeJS in that order
 - Link the Heroku app to the Github repository 'Calorie Mind'
 - Click on Deploy
-- Click view to get the site link

 ## Credits

   - The python code for the app Calorie Mind was refactored to adopt an object-oriented approach.
 I sourced this youtube tutorial and used it as a rough guide. https://www.youtube.com/watch?v=0-LDsQpKYFU
-  - The initialization code for Google Sheets API access is adapted from the Love Sandwiches workshop.

   - Calorie Ninja API documentation: https://calorieninjas.com/api